Submit your story of personal resilience

 When do we want it?

-Although we want all submissions in by May 1, 2025, we will close submissions once we get a slate of contributors we are excited about.
+If this page is up (and it is), then we are still accepting submissions.
 It’s best to get yours in right now.
 We are not asking for a lot in this first pitch; don’t overwork it or belabor it.
 Get it in sooner rather than later.
+We will not be grading the quality of your writing on the quality of the pitch.

 We will review pitches as they come in, on a rolling basis.
 The two editors, Peter and Antoinette, will jointly review each pitch and determine the final mix of authors, stories, and expertise that will make this book the best value to society that we can make it.